-- (42) Neither the EEA Agreement, nor any EEA relevant legislation contains a precise definition of "exceptional occurrence".
-Article 61(2)(b) is an exception to the general principle, as stated in Article 61(1), which must be interpreted narrowly.
-For all measures taken under Article 61(2)(b), there must be a direct causal link between the aid granted and the damage resulting from the exceptional occurrence for each beneficiary and aid must be limited to what is necessary to make good the damage. - (43) The characterisation of an event as being an exceptional occurrence is made by ESA on a case-by-case basis.
-The event must be: (i) unforeseeable or difficult to foresee, 15 (ii) significant scale/economic impact, 16 and (iii) extraordinary. - (44) On 9 March 2020, European Commission President von der Leyen made a statement that companies affected by the COVID-19 outbreak would in principle be eligible for state aid under Article 61(2)(b).
+For all measures taken under Article 61(2)(b), there must be a direct causal link between the aid granted and the damage resulting from the exceptional occurrence for each beneficiary, and aid must be limited to what is necessary to make good the damage.

+- (44) The characterisation of an event as being an exceptional occurrence is made by ESA on a case-by-case basis.
+The event must be: (i) unforeseeable or difficult to foresee, 16 (ii) significant scale/economic impact, 17 and (iii) extraordinary. - (45) On 9 March 2020, European Commission President von der Leyen made a statement that companies affected by the COVID-19 outbreak would in principle be eligible for state under Article 61(2)(b).
 On 11 March 2020, the COVID-19 outbreak was classified as a pandemic by the World Health Organisation.
-Ton 12 March 2020, the Commission adopted a decision concluding that the COVID-19 outbreak qualifies as an exceptional occurrence for the purpose of Article 107(2)(b) of the Treaty on the Functioning of the European Union, as it is an extraordinary, unforeseeable event having a significant economic impact.
+18 On 12 March 2020, the Commission adopted a decision concluding that the COVID-19 outbreak qualifies as an exceptional occurrence for the purpose of Article 107(2)(b) of the Treaty on the Functioning of the European Union, as it is an extraordinary, 19 unforeseeable event having a significant economic impact.
+20 - (46) On this basis, ESA finds that the COVID-19 outbreak is an extraordinary, unforeseeable event of a significant scale and with a major negative impact on the economy. - (47) Consequently, ESA considers the COVID-19 outbreak as an exceptional occurrence within the meaning of Article 61(2)(b) of the EEA Agreement.